bacor/delasol/corpora/marot-de-beze/README.md

 - Valid syllables: `ut, re, mi, fa, sol, la`
 - `?` indicates missing solmization syllable
+- `?[mi]` solmization syllable missing or not readable that should probably be a mi
 - `?mi` probably a mi, but there is some uncertainty (e.g. not readable)
 - `!re[fa]` indicates that there is a re in the source, but this is likely a mistake
-- `!?re[?fa]` indicates that there is a mistake in the source, probably a re, which should probably be a fa

 A regular expression matching this scheme: